-Federal action agencies must consult with NOAA Fisheries regarding any of their actions authorized, funded or undertaken, or proposed to be authorized, funded or undertaken, that may adversely affect EFH.
-For actions that were completed prior to the approval of these EFH designations for HMS, consultation is not required.
+Federal action agencies must consult with NMFS regarding any of their actions authorized, funded or undertaken, or proposed to be authorized, funded or undertaken, that may adversely affect EFH (MSA 305(b)(2)).
+For actions that were completed prior to the approval of EFH designations for HMS, consultation is not required.